Pastorals

 c: a rural picture or scene

-a letter of a pastor to a charge: such as
+a letter of a pastor to a charge such as:

 a: a letter addressed by a bishop to the bishop's diocese